-Central European history: any book recommendations?Watch
+Central European history: any book recommendations?Watch this thread

 by Christopher Munro Clark is a good book. other than that, these may be good: